bvillasen/blog/astro/_posts/2019-05-09-zeldovich_pancake.md

 <video src="{{ site.url }}assets/videos/zeldovich_de001_enzo.mp4" width="500" height="500" controls preload> </video>
 </div>

-The error are not on the boundary conditions, if I move the peak the error still occur on the maxima and minima of the density field as you can see below:
+The errors are not on the boundary conditions, if I move the  density peak from the center, the errors still occur on the maximum and minimum of the density field as you can see below:

  <img src="{{ site.url }}assets/images/zeldovich_4.png">